 With a few weeks into reopening, hardy Englanders have been flocking outdoors to greet the warmer and surely numbered Summer days to get their hands on a restaurant cooked meal and a draught pint.
-The lifting of lockdown restrictions has proved a much-needed burst of normality and a very welcome opportunity to meet with friends and family again as we make tentative strides towards the post-Covid world.
+But businesses are still on uneven footing with full normality postponed another 4 weeks and the 19th of July couldn’t come soon enough!
+But, the phased lifting of lockdown restrictions has proved a much-needed burst of normality and a very welcome opportunity to meet with friends and family again as we make tentative strides towards the post-Covid world.
 Consequently millions of customers have returned to hospitality with broad smiles and open wallets.

 Like many, we’ve been delighted to sample some outdoor pubs this month, and as the UK’s leading iPad based ePOS provider, we dedicated some time to offer commentary on the subject on the lips of many a pub-goer: is this pub’s mobile ordering experience worth it, or is it just really annoying?
 Without naming any names, we’ve highlighted the faux pas we’ve experienced and how our own mobile ordering service Goodeats could’ve made everyone’s lives that little bit easier.